AdobeDocs/adobeio-runtime/quickstart.md

 ## The Big Picture – Understanding I/O Runtime components

+Adobe I/O Runtime is built on top of an open source project called Apache OpenWhisk.
+Because of this, many of the resources written for Apache OpenWhisk also apply to Adobe I/O Runtime, making the [Apache OpenWhisk repository](https://github.com/apache/incubator-openwhisk/tree/master/docs) another useful resource for you to reference.

-Understanding I/O Runtime means understanding the OpenWhisk, the open source project we build on top of.
-The diagram below shows the high-level architecture:
+The diagram below shows the high-level architecture of I/O Runtime built on top of OpenWhisk:

 ![](img/quickstart-components.png)

 The whole purpose of the system is to execute the code the user has created.
 Let’s see what all these big components do when an action is executed:

 1. First, the nginx will receive the call that a specific action is invoked.
 Its role is mainly to perform SSL termination and forward the call to the Controller
 2. Controller performs tasks that disambiguates what the user is trying to do (invoke action X from namespace Y) and authenticate/authorize (verifies who is the caller and that is has the permissions to execute the code).
 AuthN/AuthZ is done against the Cosmos DB where information about users and namespaces are persisted.
 3. If all checks have passed, the Controller will load the action code and action settings (memory, default parameters) from the Cosmos DB/S3 and will schedule the execution with one of the available Invokers.
 4. This scheduling happens through Kafka: Controllers and Invokers communicate through Kafka messages.
 When an invocation request is persisted in Kafka, an ActivationId is issued to the client.
 This ID can be used to retrieve the result of the execution.
 5. The Invoker will take the action code and inject into a Docker container and then invoke the action.
-The result of the invocation is persisted in Cosmos DB under the same ActivationId
+The result of the invocation is persisted in Cosmos DB under the same ActivationId.

 The flow above describes what is happening inside of a cluster but we have multiple clusters, deployed in different regions.
 I/O Runtime is running in multiple Amazon regions today.
 We plan on adding Azure clusters in the future.
 We route a call to one of the clusters using latency-based routing – the cluster closest to the caller gets the request.
 Behind the scene, customer’s code is pushed transparently to all clusters.

 ## Zoom In – What's Happening When Actions Are Invoked